 There are many VPN service providers on the market.
-Thus, the first thing you need to do is choose one that suits your needs the most.
+As such, the first thing you need to do is choose one that best suits your needs the most.
 Different VPN providers have different ways to set up and configure them on your devices.
 However, do not fret as usually these service providers give you detailed user guides on how to get started.

 Usually you can set up a VPN in two ways.
-You can do it either by using the software from the VPN provider, or by configuring built-in VPN software on your device, for certain operating system such as Microsoft Windows.
+You can do it either by using the software from the VPN provider, or by configuring built-in VPN software on your device.
+The latter is only true for certain operating systems, such as Microsoft Windows.

 As ways to use a VPN get easier with time, you don’t have an excuse not to use one.
 With a lot of providers, you do not need to have technical knowledge to set it up.
 It requires only a few simple steps: